holoscanner/holoscanner.github.io/_posts/2016-04-28-week-4-clientserver-communication.md

 ## Server Architecture

 The server accepts connections from a client asynchronously.
 Each connection accepts incoming Protocol Buffer messages which the server can handle accordingly.
+These Protocol Buffers may be broken up into several packets, so before sending/receiving the bytes containing the protobuf we send an 8-byte unsigned long integer with the total size of the protobuf message.
 Messages of type `MESH` are parsed into a datastructure for further processing.

 Messages are encoded in a generic Message protobuf.